yongkyung-oh/yongkyung-oh.github.io/_pages/about.md

 <div class="notice--primary">
   <h4><a href="https://www.uclahealth.org/">UCLA Health</a> - <a href="https://medschool.ucla.edu/">David Geffen School of Medicine</a> (Los Angeles, CA, US): Postdoctoral researcher, 2023 ~ </h4>
   <ul>
-    <li>Contribute as a member of the <a href="https://mii.ucla.edu/">UCLA Medical & Imaging Informatics group</a>, under the leadership of Dr. Alex Bui</li>
+    <li>Contribute as a member of the <a href="https://mii.ucla.edu/">UCLA Medical & Imaging Informatics group</a>, under the leadership of Prof. Alex Bui</li>
   </ul>
 </div>

 <div class="notice">
   <h4><a href="https://iii.unist.ac.kr/_eng/">UNIST Industry Intelligentization Institute</a> (Ulsan, Korea): Postdoctoral researcher, 2023 ~ 2024</h4>
   <ul>
-    <li>Contribute as a member of the <a href="http://analytics.unist.ac.kr/">UNIST Data Analytics Lab</a>, under the supervision of Dr. Sungil Kim</li>
+    <li>Contribute as a member of the <a href="http://analytics.unist.ac.kr/">UNIST Data Analytics Lab</a>, under the supervision of Prof. Sungil Kim</li>
   </ul>
 </div>